Opioid pain medication — application and risks

-One of the most common forms of pain medication prescribed by physicians to treat neck and back pain is opioids.
+A common class of pain medication prescribed by physicians to treat neck and back pain is opioids.
 Opioids work effectively by binding to pain signal receptors found on the spinal cord and brain stem and interfering with the transmission of pain signals.
 If your spine condition is causing the compression of a nerve root in the spinal canal, the opioids will stop the pain signal from being sent from the impacted nerve root to the brain.
 Therefore, you will not feel the sensation of pain in that area of the spine.
-The most common examples of opioids include morphine and codeine.
+Two examples of opioids include morphine and codeine.

 While opioids are extremely effective in relieving pain and symptoms associated with various spine conditions, there are also many side effects that can be associated with this medication.
 We encourage each patient to thoroughly research each medication option before moving forward with a prescription treatment.
-If you have questions, please contact our Care Team to discuss the best treatment option for your needs.
+If you have questions, you can also contact our dedicated team to discuss the best treatment option for your needs.

 When properly used, opioids are one of the most powerful types of pain medication available.
 In fact, doctors often prescribe opioids to patients following a major operation or to manage cancer pain.
-Opioids also may be prescribed to patients suffering from major back or neck pain — typically caused by a pinched nerve, herniated disc or osteoarthritis — although this is usually reserved for unique circumstances where the patient hasn’t responded to other conservative treatments.
+Opioids also may be prescribed to patients suffering from major back or neck pain, which can be caused by a pinched nerve, herniated disc or osteoarthritis.
+Although this is usually reserved for unique circumstances where a patient hasn’t responded to other conservative treatment and pain is excruciating.

 Your physician will determine the dosage of opioids you should take depending on the severity of your condition.
 You must follow your physician’s instructions when taking this medication.
 Because of the strength of most opioid prescriptions, overdose of this medication could result in serious risks or even death.